This interview was originally published in January 2011

 J.G.
 Hertzler was all over Star Trek, especially Deep Space Nine.
-Chances are you didn’t even realize you saw him as often as you did – in part because he used so many names (J.G.
-Hertzler, John Noah Hertzler, Garman Hertzler, etc.) and in part because the actor tackled so many Trek roles.
-He appeared first as the Vulcan Captain and Prophet in the DS9 pilot “Emissary,” before returning several seasons later as the Changeling impostor version of the Klingon general Martok in the year-four finale “The Way of the Warrior” and year-five opener “Apocalypse Rising.”
+Chances are you didn’t even realize you saw him as often as you did — in part because he used so many names (J.G.
+Hertzler, John Noah Hertzler, and Garman Hertzler, to name a few.) and in part because the actor tackled so many Trek roles.
+He appeared first as the Vulcan Captain and Prophet in the DS9 pilot “Emissary,” before returning several seasons later as the Changeling impostor version of the Klingon General Martok in the year-four finale “The Way of the Warrior,” and year-five opener “Apocalypse Rising.”
 He played the “real” Martok more than 20 times across seasons five, six and seven, even surviving the momentous events of the series finale, “What You Leave Behind.”
 Hertzler also portrayed the human illustrator in “Far Beyond the Stars,” the Changeling Laas in “Chimera” and a holosuite guest in “What You Leave Behind.”

-You made your first DS9 appearance 18 years ago this week as the Vulcan captain in “Emissary.”
+You made your first DS9 appearance as the Vulcan captain in “Emissary.”
 What do you recall of the experience?

 How did Martok come along?

-Hertzler: I’d auditioned for Trek a lot.
+JGH: I’d auditioned for Trek a lot.
 I’d guess about 14 times.
 I’d come in, punch my card and people would say, “Good to see you again.
 What are you reading this time?”
 I’d say, “Oh, a Cardassian,” or whatever it was.
 I finally told my agent, “Don’t send me up to Star Trek anymore.
 They’ve seen everything I could possibly ever do and I haven’t gotten a role.
 Don’t waste their time or my time.”
-Real soon after that I had an audition (for something else).
-I was sitting outside, angry about something, and (DS9 casting director) Ron Surma came by.
+Real soon after that, I had an audition [for something else].
+I was sitting outside, angry about something, and [DS9 casting director] Ron Surma came by.
 He said, “Oh, John, you might be good for this.
 Take a look, then come in and read.”
 It was General Martok.
 I auditioned and I said to myself, “I’m not going to be your usual Klingon.
 I’m not going to be offensive, overbearing, self-possessed, arrogant, boorish.
 I’m going to be Patrick Stewart as a Klingon.”

 At what point were you told Martok would be a recurring character?